TritonDataCenter/manatee/docs/user-guide.md

 [root@fa858d48-4cc5-6cd9-a6b0-9d07f5603265 ~/manatee]# svcadm enable manatee-backupserver [root@fa858d48-4cc5-6cd9-a6b0-9d07f5603265 ~/manatee]# svcadm enable manatee-snapshotter
 ```

+Repeat these steps all all Manatee nodes.
+You now have a highly available
+automated failover PG shard.

+## Adding a new Node to the Manatee Shard
+Adding a new node is easy.
+* Create a new node.
+* Install and configure Manatee from the steps above.
+* Setup and start the Manatee SMF services.

+This new node will automatically determine its position in the shard and clone
+its PG data from its leader.
+You do not need to manually build the new node.

+## Moving Manatee Nodes
+In the normal course of maintenance, you may need to move or upgrade the
+Manatee nodes in the shard.
+You can do this by adding a new node to the shard,
+waiting for it to catch up (using tools descriped in the following sectons),
+and then removing the node you wanted to move/upgrade.

+Additional nodes past the initial 3 will just be asynchronous standbys and will
+not impact the shard's performance or availability.

 ## Shard Status
 The node-manatee client provides the `manatee-stat` utility which gives